Contact us at info@fpwnr.org

 If you are a wildlife lover, the answer is obvious.
 You can watch wildlife from the relative comfort of the 3 wooden hides overlook the larger ponds.
 One of these, the Tower Hide also has terrific views across the Severn Estuary to the Welsh hills.

-As the paths are flat and easy to walk, jog or cycle along, it is enormously popular and family-friendly.
-It is free and open to people 24/7.
+As the paths are flat and easy to walk along, it is enormously popular and family-friendly.
+It is free and open for people to enjoy 24/7.
 Green areas like this are beneficial in many ways, not least to our health and well being.
 So it is a great amenity, especially for those lucky enough to live on its doorstep.

 To see a map and visitor stuff go Visitor Info.